cardanobi/cardanobi-docs/docs/tutorials/spo-polls.md

 You can view the full description of this endpoint by following this link:<br/>
 [<DocsBadge type="docs"/> `All polls: /api/core/polls/{poll_hash}`](https://docs.cardanobi.io/docs/core-domain/Polls/#get-one-poll-full-details-by-hash)

-(Drum roll) And the results are...not too fast, a bit more work is required:
+(Drum roll) And the results are...not so fast, a bit more work is required:

 <Tabs>
 <TabItem value="js" label="Node.js">